thegamecracks/thegamecracks.github.io/docs/python/syspath.rst

 Now, here's the important thing to know: **All absolute imports rely on sys.path.**

-It's a common mistake to think that because ``pkg/foo.py`` and ``pkg/bar.py`` are next to each other, either of them can use ``import foo`` or ``import bar``, since absolute imports don't care about what modules are next to your script, only modules that can be found in sys.path.
+It's a common mistake to think that because ``pkg/foo.py`` and ``pkg/bar.py`` are next to each other, either of them can use ``import foo`` or ``import bar``.
+This is **false**.
+Absolute imports don't care about what modules are next to your script, only modules that can be found in sys.path.

 What affects sys.path then?
 The most important consideration here is how you run Python in the terminal.
 When you run a command like ``python path/to/script.py``,